noah-n-pham/uf-web-mapper/README.md

 - **Migration planning** — Identify consolidation opportunities and plan content migrations
 - **Systematic audits** — Perform accessibility, content ownership, and architectural reviews at scale

+**Adaptability**: While built for UF COE, this tool can be easily configured for any organization managing multiple WordPress installations across a domain.
+The crawler is designed to be domain-agnostic and requires only environment variable configuration to target different domains.

 ---

 ## Overview